Latest News

 After US and Israel attack Iran, airlines cancel flights

-Global Airlines has cancelled flights in the Middle East after Israel and the United States launched'strikes' on Iran, plunging this region into a?conflict.
+Global Airlines has cancelled flights in the Middle East following the United States' and Israel's strikes on Iran, which plunged the region into another conflict.

 AEGEAN AIRLINES